 More than half the wines are poured on tap, suggesting a little bit more of a casual, beer like experience that works well for the occasion.
 Several wines from Vinum Cellars, Concannon, Chateau St. Jean, Silver Tap and Nobilo from New Zealand are served this way.
 There is even a sparkling wine on tap this year, Singlo Prosecco, which really looks like a light beer as it comes out of the spigot.

 Most of the imports are from bottles though you have the same size options.
 Mulderbosch Rose, which is made from Cabernet Sauvignon, Veramonte Sauvignon Blanc and Quattro Mani Barbera are the highlights.

-There are other places where you can find good wine in the park, especially at the Farmer’s Market stand on the Virgin Club Level.
-Another secret, the sangria that is sold at some of the bars is pretty killer.
+There are multiple other places where you can find good wine in the park, especially at the Farmer’s Market stand on the Alaska Airlines Club Level.
+Another secret - the sangria that is sold at some of the bars is pretty killer.

 Here’s the truth...in San Francisco we so love our Giants that even if they played in a little league field we’d flock to the games, but having a ball park where wine and food is not an afterthought gives us even more reason to feel proud.

 Vintage 58 at AT&T Park